michellengnx/healthcare-on-the-go/README.md

 # Healthcare On the Go :ambulance:

+## How to Run :

+1. Clone the repo to your local device
+2. Retrieve an API key from the [MapQuest API](https://developer.mapquest.com/)
+3. Run the `main(String args[])` method in `src/main/java/app/App.java`, and ensure your run configuration is set such that the `API_KEY` environment variable corresponds your personally generated API key

 ## Description of Project Domain

 With insufficient accessibility and access to transportation services, hundreds of people, particularly seniors, are under threat of missing critical medical care.
 Subsequently, our project domain is a **ride-hailing platform**, where _patients_ can request _doctors_ to visit them at the comfort of their homes.